technology-toolbox/website/content/blog/jjameson/2010/10/24/recovering-your-work-after-an-expression-web-crash.md

 As I noted in a [previous post](/blog/jjameson/2009/09/12/expression-web-my-msdn-blog-and-now-team-foundation-server), I've been using Expression Web for a number of years to manage  content on my MSDN blog.
 While I'm obviously a little irritated this morning with  the tool, overall I'm still satisfied with my method of creating and editing HTML  content.
 It sure beats using the Web-based editing features in the Telligent Community  platform.
 [That's not meant to bash the Telligent functionality; for many people  -- heck, perhaps thousands and thousands of folks out there -- the "WYSIWYG" editors  provided by Telligent are probably more than sufficient to address their needs.
 I simply prefer much tighter control over the HTML content...but, alas, I digress.]

 [Ugh...the application just crashed again on me (second time this morning).
-Thankfully  I had just pressed <kbd>CTRL+S</kbd> about a minute ago -- so the "damage" wasn't nearly as  bad as it was earlier this morning.]
+Thankfully  I had just pressed {{< kbd key="CTRL+S" >}} about a minute ago -- so the "damage" wasn't nearly as  bad as it was earlier this morning.]

 A few hours ago I was authoring a new blog post (not this one -- a different  one that hopefully more people will find valuable than this one) and after about  45 minutes of typing, revising, and typing some more, Expression Web suddenly crashed: